aashimagarg/TwitterCopy/README.md

 - [X] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [X] Profile page:
    - [X] Contains the user header view
-   - [ X Contains a section with the users basic stats: # tweets, # following, # followers
+   - [X] Contains a section with the users basic stats: # tweets, # following, # followers
 - [X] Home Timeline: Tapping on a user image should bring up that user's profile page
 - [X] Compose Page: User can compose a new tweet by tapping on a compose button.